arnabdey73/single-node-gitops/applications/deployment-platform/README.md

-# CloudVelocity Enterprise Deployment Platform
+# CloudVelocity POC Deployment Platform

-A proprietary, enterprise-grade deployment platform that provides a one-stop-shop solution for application deployment, monitoring, and management.
+A proprietary, POC-grade deployment platform that provides a one-stop-shop solution for application deployment, monitoring, and management.
 Built on top of your existing GitOps infrastructure with ArgoCD and Kubernetes.

 ## 🚀 Features

-### Enterprise Deployment Capabilities
+### POC Deployment Capabilities
 - **One-Click Deployment** from Git repositories
 - **Template-Based Deployment** with pre-configured frameworks
 - **Container Registry Integration** with security scanning